To The Members of

-IIFL Finance Limited (Formerly known as IIFL Holdings Limited)
+IIFL Finance Limited (formerly Known as IIFL Holdings Limited)

-Report on the Audit of the Standalone Financial Statements
+Report on the Audit of the Standalone Ind AS financial statements

-We have audited the accompanying standalone financial statements of IIFL Finance Limited (formerlyknown as IIFL Holdings Limited) ("the Company") which comprise the Balance Sheet as at 31 March 2020and the Statement of Profit and Loss (including OtherComprehensive Income) Statement of Changes in Equity for the year then ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information (hereinafter referred to as"the financial statements").
+We have audited the standalone Ind AS financial statements of IIFL Finance Limited (formerlyknown as IIFL Holdings Limited) ("the Company") which comprise the BalanceSheet as at 31st March 2021 the Statement of Profit and Loss (including OtherComprehensive Income) Statement of Changes in Equity and Statement of Cash Flows for theyear then ended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information (hereinafter referred to as"the financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133 ofthe Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31 March 2020 and its profit totalcomprehensive income its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 (the "Act") in the manner so required and give a true andfair view in conformity with Indian Accounting Standards prescribed under section 133 ofthe Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2021 profit total comprehensive incomechanges in equity and its cash flows for the year ended on that date.

 BASIS FOR OPINION

-We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under section 143(10) of the Act (SAs).
-Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Financial Statements section of our report.
-We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
-We believe that the audit evidence obtained by us is sufficient and appropriate to provide abasis for our audit opinion on the standalone financial statements.
+We conducted our audit of the financial statements in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Companies Act 2013.
+Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the financial statements section of our report.
+We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India ("ICAI") together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
+We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion on the financial statements.